 Thinning: Not necessary

 Special Instructions: Mulch with 3"–4" straw or leaves.
-On ocassion, softneck garlic may produce a scape (edible flower stalk) due to drought or cold stress.
-Remove any scapes so plants can focus their energy on bulb productions.
 Avoid watering garlic when you see the leaves begin to turn yellow and brown in late spring/early summer.
+Hardneck garlic produces a scape (edible flower stalk) that should be removed so plants focus their energy on bulb productions.
 Proper curing improves flavor and storage of garlic.